mihirchronicles/themihirchronicles.github.io/src/content/blog/on-product-management.md

     - prices, profitability diminish
     - profit becomes more a challenge of production/distribution efficiency than increased sales

-## **What are the core competencies of product manager?**
+## **What is the role of a product manager?**

+A person who is responsible to set overall vision, direction, capability, quality and delivery of products.
+A PM ensures roadmap is prioritized to address market opportunities, and lead the product management discipline for the team.
+Product managers turns goals into projects with the help of their teams and entrepreneurial spirit.
+Too much to do is always a battle.
+That's the perpetual state of being a product manager but the goal is to use a hammer on the highest nail.

+*Product Owner* is a role you play on a scrum team. *Product Manager* is the job.

 Product managers focus on user and data research through design and development to marketing, sales, and support.
 Beyond shipping new features on a regular cadence and keeping the peace between engineering and the design team, the best PMs create products with strong user adoption that have exponential revenue growth and perhaps even disrupt an industry.

+## **What are the core competencies of a product manager?**

 The following core competencies are the baseline for any PM, and the best PMs hone these skills over years of defining, shipping, and iterating on products.

 - conducting customer interviews and user testing
 - running design sprints
 - feature prioritization and road map planning
-- the art of resource allocation (it is not a science!)
+- the art of resource allocation
 - performing market assessments
 - translating business-to-technical requirements, and vice versa
 - pricing and revenue modeling
+- community engagement (if internal product)
+- guage prospects to adopt a new feature or a product
+- act as a liason with cross-functional business units
+- document stories, epics, technical requirements, user workflows
 - defining and tracking success metrics

+## **What are some tips to become a great product manager?**

 **Learning by doing**: to master the art of product management requires several years of practice and doing.
 Ultimately, the best thing you can do to prepare for a career in Product Management is to build.
 Manage and “own” a project from inception through execution and operation.
 Create KPIs and measure your impact.
-If you have a gap in client knowledge, shadow a customer support rep. Learn about clients, what jobs they are trying to accomplish with products, and what problems organization is uniquely positioned to solve for them.
-Become an expert in internal products.

-**3 Ps**: the 3 Ps principle which empahizes on People, Process and Product, where the product manager analyzes businesses on the quality of people, the best way to deliver the product, and excellence and relevance of product.
+**3 Ps**: analyze the 3 Ps: People, Process and Product to assess on the quality of people, the best process to deliver the product, and excellence and relevance of product.

 **Hard decisions**: be willing to stand up for what you believe, especially when you're representing your users.
 Confidence of a product manager comes from having a strong work ethic.
 Hard decisions make great products.
 Success is not guaranteed, but confidence eliminates fear of failure.

 **Questions**: are a product manager’s best tool.
-The best way to understand what’s going on or how to get better is to pose probing questions to the people you manage, and above all, to yourself.
-Pausing to infuse intention into every move at the outset, take a step back at key points along the way, or stop for a tune-up if you’re already further along the road is critical to leveling up as a leader and questions are the keys that unlock the door to development.
+The best way to understand what’s going on or how to get better is to pose probing questions to all stakeholders, and above all, to yourself.
+Stop for a tune-up if you’re already further along the road is critical to leveling up as a leader and questions are the keys that unlock the door to development.

-**Emotional Intelligence**: a good PM may know the dos and don’ts of a customer interview, but the best PMs have the ability to empathize with customers in that interview, are tuned into their body language and emotions, and can astutely suss out the pain points that the product or feature will address.
+**Emotional Intelligence**: the best PMs have the ability to empathize with customers during surveys and interviews.
 A PM with a high EQ has strong relationships within their organization and a keen sense of how to navigate both internal and external hurdles to ship a great product.

 **Relationship management**: probably one of the most important characteristics of a great PM is their relationship management skills.
 By forming authentic and trustworthy connections with both internal and external stakeholders, the best PMs inspire people and help them reach their full potential.
 Relationship management is also vital in successful negotiation, resolving conflicts, and working with others toward a shared goal, which is especially challenging when a PM is tasked with balancing the needs of customers, resource-constrained engineering teams, and the company’s revenue goals.
 Authentic and trusting relationships within an organization can lead to more support when additional funding is needed for a product or when an engineer must be swayed to include a quick bug fix in the next sprint.
 Outside an organization, these skills could encourage existing customers to beta test a new feature for early feedback or to convince a target customer to try the MVP of a product still in stealth mode.
-These relationship skills can also be what makes the difference between having irate customers because of a bug introduced into the product and those who say, “No worries, we know you’ll fix this!”

-**Self-awareness**: PMs must be self-aware so as to remain objective and avoid projecting their own preferences onto users of their products.
-If a PM is in love with a feature because it addresses their own pain points — PMs are often super-users of the products for which they are responsible — they may cause a user to say they love it too, just to please the PM (“false positive feature validation”).
-If not self-aware, a PM may push to prioritize a feature they conceived even when all the customer interviews and evidence are stacked against it.
-This lack of self-awareness could derail more important priorities or damage the PM’s relationship with engineers, who may lose confidence in their PM when the feature isn’t readily adopted by users.
+**Confirmation bias**: PMs must be self-aware of their own confirmation biasis to avoid projecting their own preferences onto users of their products.
+PMs should stay objective despite of features they love which addresses their own pain points.
+The lack of self-awareness in any sort of bias could derail more important priorities or damage the PM’s relationship with engineers, who may lose confidence in their PM when the feature isn’t readily adopted by users.

 **Self-management**: being a PM can be incredibly stressful.
 The CEO wants one thing, the engineering team another, and customers have their own opinions about feature priorities.
 Managing tight deadlines, revenue targets, market demands, prioritization conflicts, and resource constraints all at once is not for the faint of heart.
 If a PM cannot maintain their emotions and keep it cool under pressure, they can quickly lose the confidence of all their constituents.
 The best PMs know how to push hard on the right priorities, with urgency but without conveying a sense of panic or stress.
 These PMs also know when to take a breath and step away to regroup.

 **Social awareness**: PMs must understand customers’ emotions and concerns about their product as much as they understand the concerns of the sales team on how to sell that product, or the support team on how to support it, or the engineering team on how to build it.
 PMs have to have a deep understanding of how the organization operates and must build social capital to influence the success of their product, from obtaining budget and staffing to securing a top engineer to work on their product.
 Finally, social awareness ensures the best PMs service their customers with a product that addresses their jobs to be done, which is ultimately what drives product-market fit.

-## **What is the role of a product manager?**
+## **What are some of the product philosophy?**

-> Customers don't have needs, they just want to make progress within the system they belong. — Alan Klement

-> A good product takes chaos and creates order. — Brian Nogard

-A person who is responsible to set overall vision, direction, capability, quality and delivery of products.
-A PM ensures roadmap is prioritized to address market opportunities, and lead the product management discipline for the team.
-Product managers turns goals into projects with the help of their teams and entrepreneurial spirit.
-Too much to do is always a battle.
-That's the perpetual state of being a product manager but the goal is to use a hammer on the highest nail. *Product Owner* is a role you play on a scrum team. *Product Manager* is the job.
+Every company has a different philosophy about the product development process and where PMs fit into that process.
+Below are the three most common types, with pros and cons:

+- PM drives engineering
+- Engineering drives PM
+- Partnership